blackflux/object-scan/README.md

 Type: `boolean`<br>
 Default: `true`

-When set to false no array selectors are used and arrays are automatically traversed.
+When set to false, no array selectors should be used and arrays are automatically traversed.

 ## Examples